 This web site "provides essential, accessible benefit information is significant to helping Californians understand their options for employment and making the critical decisions that will allow them to live as independently as possible,” says Catherine Campisi, Director of the California Department of Rehabilitation, one of the partners and grantors in the DB101 project.
 “Information is power and employment is independence for people with disabilities.”

 Learning Ally's library contains more than 93,000 titles in a broad variety of subjects, from literature and history to math and the sciences, at all academic levels, from kindergarten through post-graduate and professional.
-Anyone with a documented disability-including a visual impairment, learning disability or other physical disability which makes reading standard print difficult or impossible-is eligible to use RFB&D's audio textbooks but in order to access this library, you need to become a member
+Anyone with a documented disability-including a visual impairment, learning disability or other physical disability which makes reading standard print difficult or impossible-is eligible to use Learning Ally's audio textbooks.
+For more information, you can contact the DSPS High Tech Center at 619-388-2893.

 Section 508 requires that Federal agencies' electronic and information technology is accessible to people with disabilities.
 Using this web site, Federal employees and the public can learn more about the history, requirements, and goals of section 508.